Welcome to the Center for Climate IT

 The Center has its full advisory board, wherein ITU’s different disciplines are represented and where we have both academics and people from the industry.
 From within Science and Technology Studies, we have Dawn Nafus and Jennifer Gabrys.
 From within Digital Design, we have Danielle Wilde and Eli Blevis and finally, our Computer Scientists include Olivier Corradi (CEO of Electricity Maps) and Thomas Heinis.

-The second issue of the climate magazine RESET has launched today!
-The issue's theme is Students in the Climate emergency, and deals with questions like
+The second issue of the climate magazine RESET has launched!
+The issue poses the question of Living Well with Technology in the Climate Emergency, and deals with questions like

-The issue is written by us from the Center for Climate IT in collaboration with a team of students.
+The issue is written and supported by the Center for Climate IT and the Technologies in Practice (TiP) research group in collaboration with a team of students.

 You can find physical copies of the magazine all around ITU's building or you can read it online here.